wisebayes/energy-distance/README.md

 7. eval_dataset.py - Python script to run inference on entire BEIR dataset.
 8. eval_dataset_subset_length.py - Python script to run inference on subset of BEIR dataset based on query lengths.

-## IMPORTANT NOTES
+### IMPORTANT NOTES
 1. All files used for training should be present when you clone the gnatesan/beir repository in beir/examples/retrieval/training folder.
 2. If working on the RPI cluster NPL node make sure that all installations occur in the ~/barn directory due to larger memory storage.

+### B. WANDB Dashboard
+View training and evaluation metrics here: https://wandb.ai/wisebayes-columbia-university/HPML-Energy?nw=nwuserwisebayes
+---

 ## RESULTS (ED-L1)
 ![Image 1](./wandb_dash.png)